 Students applying to Oberlin College are asked to complete several forms and worksheets, including the CSS Profile application, to help the institution better assess how to equitably distribute the more than $59 million in institutional financial aid provided by the college.
 The CSS Profile has no bearing on the federal assistance students receive.

 The priority deadline is February 15.
 If you missed the priority deadline, you still should complete the CSS Profile if you wish to be considered for institutional aid.
 If admitted, our financial aid department will make every effort to ensure you receive a financial aid package with your admission letter.

-- You must register and complete the CSS Profile online.
+- You must complete the CSS Profile online.